 Making your own CBD oil gives you total control over the ratios and quality of the final product.

 The good news?
 Making CBD oil at home is straightforward and doesn’t require any technical know-how or expensive kitchen equipment.
 As long as you can source high quality (but affordable) CBD-rich cannabis, it’s easy to make your own CBD oils.
-As the demand for CBD increases, and so do the prices, more patients are considering making the move to home-made cannabidiol-oil.

 According to Business Wire, the CBD consumer market is set to reach $1.8 billion by 2022.
 With more people trying CBD for the medicinal value, more producers are betting on CBD as a profitable product.
 The demand for CBD is exploding, and the market cannot keep up.